-The brochure entitled High-grade glioma contains comprehensive information about this disease.
+The brochure High-grade glioma contains comprehensive information about this disease.
+Please note this brochure is currently only available in Dutch.
 The most important information is provided below.

 Gliomas are caused by a developmental error in one of the progenitor cells of the supporting cells.
 Probably something is damaged in the chromosomes or in the DNA of this cell.
 It is unclear as to what exactly causes gliomas.
 Sometimes they are caused by a genetic disorder, causing the frequent occurrence of (brain) tumors in a family.